dgadiraju/nifi-workshop/02 Generic Data Ingestion Flows.md

 * Get (GetFile)
 We can get data from local file system, HDFS, AWS S3, Azure Blob, SFTP and many more.

+Flowfiles can also be saved to Files in all supported file systems.

 ## Build Generic Pipeline

 Here are the instructions building generic pipeline.